Degenerative Disc Disease

 Inflammation and abnormal micromotion instability are two symptoms associated with Degenerative Disc Disease.
 Proteins in the disc space may cause inflammation, leading to low back pain radiating to the hips.
 Pain might also travel down the back of the legs as well.
 If the outer rings of the intervertebral disc are damaged or become worn down, it is not as effective in resisting motion in the spine.
 This condition is known as micromotion instability.
 Both inflammation and abnormal micromotion instability cause lower back spasms and other issues.

 There are a number of lower back pain treatments for Degenerative Disc Disease.
-For expert care and treatment in the NYC region, consult New York Spine and Rehab Medicine.
+For expert care and treatment in the NYC region, consult NY Spine & Rehab Medicine.